Beyond Body Modification

 • It is ideal to wash your scarification piece in the shower, which helps to rinse away impurities rather than soak your wound in water with the impurities.

-• Wash the wound gently by lathering up some soap with your CLEAN hands, and gently rubbing the soapy lather into the wound, taking care to rub in direction of the cutting or branded lines to prevent uneven scarring later.
+• Wash the wound gently by lathering up some soap with your CLEAN hands, and GENTLY rubbing the soapy lather into the wound, taking care to rub in direction of the cutting or branded lines to prevent uneven scarring later.

 • Rinse the wound well and pat dry gently with disposable paper towels.

-• After drying the wound, apply a thin layer of anti-microbial ointment (We recommend Fucidin Ointment.
+• After drying the wound, apply a thin layer of anti-microbial ointment – we recommend Fucidin Ointment.

 • Cover the scarification piece in an airtight cellophane (Glad Wrap) dressing and seal the edges with medical tape to avoid leakage.
 (This is the cheapest option since you’ll be changing the dressings regularly).